Double Down (sandwich): Asia

 In November 2010, the Double Down was launched in select branches in the Philippines, the first in Asia.
 Nearly one year later, in October 2011, KFC Philippines replaced it with the Zinger Double Down, with a spicy flavor and crunchy skin.
 The product was discontinued in the Philippines in mid-2012, but reintroduced in January 2014 together with a smaller version, the Junior Double Down.
 It was discontinued yet again in May 2014, but relaunched in January 2015 for a limited time only, together with a new variation, the Double Down Dog.
 In January 2016, another new variation was introduced, the Double Down G which contained "crispy fried spinach" with a "secret green sauce".
 In March 2019, the Original Double Down and the Junior Double Down returned to the menu with the Zinger Double Down also being reintroduced the following month.
 These were available until April 30, 2019.
 On August 27, 2021, both the Original and Zinger Double Downs were brought back again to the menu, but were discontinued at the end of October.
 On April 25, 2023, the Original and Zinger Double Downs were again brought back to the menu, together with the Triple Down (three pieces of Original Recipe chicken fillets) and the Junior Double Down Rice Bowl on their "Secret Menu".
 These were available until June 26, 2023.

 On February 2, 2012, the Double Down went on sale in Japan for a limited time as the Chicken Fillet Double.
+On 27 May 2026, it went on sale again in Japan also for a limited time, this time as "LAS VEGAS style Double Down Fillet Burger".